Donate

 Women

-At the start of the era of mass incarceration, fewer than 6,000 women were in state or federal prisons.27 As noted in Figure 9 below, this level reached a high of 105,000–more than 17 times the 1970 level–by 2015, followed by marginal but steady declines since.
-Still, 2022’s population figures are above those of the pre-mass incarceration era – more than 82,000 women were imprisoned in state and federal prison.
-The growth in women’s imprisonment from 2021 to 2022 was more than double (4%) that of men (1.5%).
+At the start of the era of mass incarceration, fewer than 6,000 women were in state or federal prisons.28 This figure reached a high of 105,000–more than 17 times the 1970 level–by 2015, followed by marginal but steady declines since.
+Still, 2023’s population figures are far above those of the pre-mass incarceration era – more than 85,000 women were imprisoned in state or federal prison (see Figure 10).
+The growth in women’s imprisonment from 2022 to 2023 was more than double (4.1%) that of men (1.9%).

 Life and Long-Term Imprisonment

-Mass incarceration’s toll on human dignity is no more apparent than with the staggering proliferation of life sentences; today one in seven imprisoned people is serving a life sentence.
-Life sentences have consistently been included as a sentencing option, but their use expanded dramatically during the era of mass incarceration.28 Historically, life sentences came with the expectation of release; they were used to encourage good behavior among people who were incarcerated.
-Individuals were typically released in 10-15 years through parole or executive clemency.29
+Mass incarceration’s toll on human dignity is no more apparent than in the staggering proliferation of life sentences; today one in six imprisoned people is serving a life sentence.29 Life sentences have consistently been included as a sentencing option, but their use expanded dramatically during the era of mass incarceration.30 Historically, life sentences came with the expectation of release; they were used to encourage good behavior among people who were incarcerated.
+Individuals were typically released in 10-15 years through parole or executive clemency.31

-As depicted in Figure 10 above, in 1992, just over 9,000 people were reportedly serving life without parole and another 58,000 people were serving parole-eligible life sentences.
-By 2003, the number of people serving LWOP had more than tripled and parole-eligible lifers had increased 62%.
-By 2020, six times as many people were serving LWOP, reaching an all-time high of 55,945; the total population of people serving LWP rose 82% over these years.
+As depicted in Figure 11 above, in 1992, just over 9,000 people were reportedly serving life without parole (LWOP) and another 58,000 people were serving parole-eligible life sentences (LWP).
+By 2003, the number of people serving life without parole had more than tripled and parole-eligible lifers had increased 62%.
+By 2024, nearly six times as many people were serving LWOP, reaching an all-time high of 56,245; the total population of people serving LWP rose nearly 68% over these years.

-Evidence shows that criminal careers are relatively short, in the range of 10 years,30 meaning that continued incarceration beyond this point produces diminishing returns on public safety, wasting limited resources that could be put toward effective crime prevention strategies.
-Long sentences also do little to deter criminal behavior because criminal engagement is often not rational and not carried out with a sophisticated understanding of the criminal code that determines punishment.31 Among youth and emerging adults, research finds that brain development impacts behavior.
-Sanctions that accommodate this reality incorporate reduced culpability for those who were young at the time of their offense.32
+Evidence shows that criminal careers are relatively short, in the range of 10 years,32 meaning that continued incarceration beyond this point produces diminishing returns on public safety, wasting limited resources that could be put toward effective crime prevention strategies.
+Long sentences also do little to deter criminal behavior because criminal engagement is often not rational and not carried out with a sophisticated understanding of the criminal code that determines punishment.33 Among youth and emerging adults, research finds that brain development impacts behavior.34 Sanctions that accommodate this reality incorporate reduced culpability for those who were young at the time of their offense.35

 Voting Rights

 In 48 states, a felony conviction can result in an individual’s loss of voting rights.
 The period of disenfranchisement varies by state, with some states restoring the vote upon completion of a prison term, and others effectively disenfranchising for life.
 As a result of the dramatic expansion of the criminal legal system over the past 50 years, restrictions on voting rights for persons with a felony have diminished the political voice of many communities.
-As of 2022, 4.4 million Americans were unable to vote due to state laws restricting voting rights for those with felony convictions.
-Among African American adults, five percent are disenfranchised compared to two percent of the overall adult population.
-Three out of four people disenfranchised are living in their communities, having fully completed their sentences or remain supervised while on probation or parole.37
+As of 2024, an estimated 4 million Americans were unable to vote due to state laws restricting voting rights for those with felony convictions.
+Among voting-eligible African American adults, 4.5% are disenfranchised compared to 1.7% of the overall adult population.
+Seven out of ten people disenfranchised are living in communities, having fully completed their sentences or remain supervised while on felony probation or parole.38

 Race/Ethnicity Rate